mcabbott/TensorCast.jl/README.md

 ```

 Similar notation is also used by the macro from [Einsum.jl](https://github.com/ahwillia/Einsum.jl),
-where again it is implicit that all indices appearing only on the right are summed over.
+which sums the entire right hand side over any indices not appearing on the left.
 This allows arbitrary (element-wise) functions:

 ```julia